getsolus/solus-site.github.io/content/blog/solus-releases-iso-snapshot-2017.04.17.0.md

 Brisk Menu 0.3.5 offers:

-- Standardizing CSS usage and fixes broken assets
+- Standardized CSS usage and fixes broken assets
 - Enables a rollover behavior via gsettings
 - Adds a context menu for editing menus

 Ongoing support of development of Brisk Menu has been provided by Martin Wimpress and the Ubuntu MATE project and they have our thanks for helping to enable a modern, efficient menu for the MATE Desktop Environment.

+Several issues relating to keyboard layouts have now been resolved, ensuring layouts are "sticky" and switch dynamically.
+The control center is now able to display the system layouts, as well as the MATE 1.18 stack update introducing support for libinput.

+---

+## Full Changelog (Primary Image)